lnfel/laragon-lamy/README.md

 - [x] Allow user to specify where to dump winrar, laragon portable and git portable, currently using C:\Users\Administrator\Downloads
 - [x] Allow user to specify a custom packages conf file to use, currently uses the hard coded packages_conf block
-- [ ] Allow user to opt in using nginx instead of deleting it by default
+- [x] Allow user to opt in using nginx instead of deleting it by default
-- [ ] Allow user to opt in for other text editor instead of assuming they would use sublime text
+- [x] (When user uses custom packages.conf sublime won't be installed) Allow user to opt in for other text editor instead of assuming they would use sublime text
-- [ ] Separate the command for setting up cmder mini
+- [x] Ask if user would like to use cmder_mini
 - [ ] Test setting up Rails on Laragon

 ## Defaults